tarhang/AffinityPropagation/README.md

 # AffinityPropagation
 Implementation of the clustering algorithm Affinity Propagation.
 Affinity propagaion is a clustering algorithm that finds a set of exemplar data points, along with the corresponding clusters, based on a similarity measure between pairs of data points.
+Affinity Propagation is explained in details in [this journal article](https://www.psi.toronto.edu/affinitypropagation/FreyDueckScience07.pdf).
+The authors tested the algorithm to cluster cluster images of faces, detect genes in microarray data, identify representative sentences in the manuscript, and identify cities that are efficiently accessed by airline travel.
+In this project, I implemented Affinity Propagation from scratch and used it